-For a winery that avoids traps and poisons, and instead supports a population of owls, hawks, and other birds of prey to help control rodents and birds that eat grapes, installing solar power was almost inevitable.
+For a winery that avoids traps and poisons, and instead supports a population of owls, hawks, and other birds of prey to help control rodents and small birds that eat grapes, installing solar power was almost inevitable.
 Today, 974 kilowatts (kW) of solar panels are nestled beside rows of grape vines that produce Pinot Noir, Pinot Gris, Chardonnay, as well as organic fruit and vegetables, but the project did have challenges and a tight deadline.
+The annual production is equivalent to 60% of King Estate’s energy usage, but aggressive steps are being taken to decrease annual usage as well.

 Cooperation of SolarCity, BPA, and Lane Electric Co-Op Completed the Project in 4 Months